Cat Diabetes: Blood Sugar Levels & Management Guide

 - • Location: Rotate injection sites along the back and sides

-- • Technique: Lift skin, insert needle, inject slowly
+- • Technique: Lift skin tent, insert needle at 45°, inject slowly

-- • Storage: Keep insulin refrigerated, never freeze
+- • Storage: Keep insulin refrigerated, roll gently (don't shake)

 Glucose Curve Monitoring

-Home glucose testing: Use human glucometers with cat-calibrated strips.
-Test ear or paw pad.
+Glucometer testing: Use human glucometers (AlphaTRAK is calibrated for pets).
+Test from ear margin or paw pad.

 Urine glucose strips: Less stressful alternative.
-Glucose in urine indicates blood levels over 200 mg/dL.
+Positive glucose indicates blood levels over ~200 mg/dL.
+Good for trend monitoring.

-Continuous glucose monitors: FreeStyle Libre sensors can be applied to cats for 14-day monitoring.
+Continuous glucose monitors: FreeStyle Libre sensors can be applied to cats for 14-day continuous monitoring.
+Excellent for identifying patterns.

 Diet and Lifestyle Management